moongtaeng/plink/README.en.md

 3. Applying Pattern

 ## PLink do not change hosts file.
-PLink uses local proxy to switch over dev env so that there is no need for changing hosts file and restaring web browser respectively.
+PLink uses local proxy to switch over dev env so that there is no need for changing hosts file and restarting web browser respectively.